-- Analyze the earth as an integrated human-environment system by examining dynamic flows, interactions, and exchanges at different spatial and temporal scales
+- Analyze the Earth as an integrated system by examining dynamic flows, interactions, and exchanges at different spatial and temporal scales.

-- Recognize, synthesize, and evaluate diverse sources of knowledge, arguments and approaches pertinent to exploring human-environment problems.
+- Recognize, synthesize, and evaluate diverse sources of knowledge, arguments and approaches pertinent to exploring earth surface processes, biophysical systems and geomatics.

-- Collect and Analyze geographical data and interpret its significance within the context of human-environment relations.
+- Collect and analyze geographical data and interpret its significance within the context of the biophysical environment and surface processes.

-- Communicate geographical concepts and data effectively using oral, written and visual forms.
+- Analyze and communicate spatial data, processes, and relationships effectively using oral, written and visual forms.

-- Identify and address geographical questions using creativity and critical thought in diverse settings (e.g. Classroom, lab, field community and workplace)
+- Identify and address environmental geomatics questions using creativity and critical thought in diverse settings (e.g. classroom, lab, field community and workplace)

-- Investigate complex real-world challenges using appropriate concepts, methods and tools from one or more geographical sub-disciplines.
+- Investigate complex real-world challenges and solutions using appropriate concepts, methods and tools key to environmental geomatics.